 Sunny Beach is rumored to be a party-only holiday destination, at least here, and most likely also in Britain and other big parts of Europe.

-The city is an artificial hotel-city, I remember being there in May before the guests arrived, we were almost alone, the entire city downtown was ours, we got to learn people at the establishments, and got used to living in a ghost town.
+The city is an artificial hotel-city, I remember being there in May before the guests arrived, we were almost alone, the entire city downtown was ours, we basically got used to live in a ghost town.

 Compared to Denmark, Bulgaria is dirt cheap, Sunny Beach has somewhat inflated prices, the locals can not afford to have a night out unless they are quite well off, but for a Dane, two drinks for the price of what equals to 5 euros, is maybe one fifth or only 15% of the price in Denmark.